 For a complete definition of "accredited investor" and related criteria, click here.

 Owning rental real estate can be a smart approach to diversifying your investment portfolio and generating a steady income.
-With most investments (stocks, art, jewelry, bitcoin, etc.), you buy something hoping it will appreciate in value so that it can later be sold for a profit.
-With rental homes, by generating positive cash flow through rental income, you profit regardless of whether you later sell the profit for a profit (or not).
+With many investments (stocks, art, jewelry, bitcoin, etc.), you hope its value will increase so it can be sold for a profit later.

-+ Leverage: In what other investment (outside of real estate) can you borrow money from the bank, pay that loan back with money from someone else (the tenant), and keep the difference for yourself (minus expenses of course)?
+- Leverage: In what other investment (outside of real estate) can you borrow money from the bank, pay that loan back with money from someone else (the tenant), and keep the difference for yourself?
 Leverage can allow you to generate an outsized return without outsized risk.

-Coral handles operational responsibilities of the property, and keeps you in the loop every step of the way.
-Coral ensures that any planned renovations get done, and that the property is well managed.
+Coral handles operational responsibilities of the property, and keeps you in the loop every step of the way, including live updates on our Twitter feed.
 Coral helps owners "realize appreciation" when the property rises in value.
 When you want to sell your allocation, we help with that too.

-Through Coral, you will have (fractional) direct ownership of a property.
-As a result, your returns can be generated through both recurring income (from rentals), and potential capital appreciation of the properties themselves.
+Through Coral, you will have direct fractional ownership of a property.
+As a result, your returns consist of recurring rental income and potential capital appreciation of the properties themselves.

-Income – As a fractional owner, you are entitled to your pro-rata portion of any operating cash flow, distributed on a monthly basis.
+Income – As a fractional owner, you are entitled to your pro-rata portion of any operating income.
+In addition, every month, you will receive a cash distribution that is periodically adjusted to reflect the financial performance of your property.

 Capital Appreciation – If and when Coral refinances or sells the property, you can expect to receive the return of your initial capital (the value of your initial investment paid back) as well as any pro-rata capital gains.